unimarkup/specification/configuration/merging-configurations.md

 - `fonts` ...
 Merge fonts of all configurations
 - `title` ...
 Use setting from `main` if set, or the first `additional` that sets this option
 - `authors` ...
 Merge authors of all configurations
+- `description` ...
+Use the setting from `main`, or the `root` file
+- `parameters` ...
+Merge given parameters, but take `main` parameters if a name collision would occur

 ## Boolean options